Tsuruta, Aomori: Economy

 The economy of Tsuruta is heavily dependent on horticulture, especially for apples.
 Cold-hardy varieties of rice and many varieties of apples are grown in the town.
 Farmers in the area have developed a strain of apples that does not oxidize (turn brown) when cut.

 Education

-Tsuruta has one public elementary school and one public junior high school operated by the town government, and one public high school operated by the Aomori prefectural Board of Education.
+Tsuruta has one public elementary school and one public junior high school operated by the town government, and one private high school, which opened in 2023 on the campus of the old public high school.

 Tsuruta's school system is part of a new government pilot program in Japan.
 Schools participating in the program pick an area of focus and develop specialized curricula that expose young kids to the specialty at an early age.
 Tsuruta's school system focuses on teaching English starting in preschool.
 To implement this program in elementary schools, Tsuruta employs CIRs, one from the JET Programme and one from Hood River, Oregon.
 In addition, ALTs are also employed at both the middle school and the high school.
 The Tsuruta-Hood River sister city relationship is among the most active in Japan, with groups of students and/or adults making a pilgrimage between the two towns several times a year.